 Additionally, it’s very harmful to your dental health, and it can devastate your mental health due to the neurological impact it has on your synapses and the chronic insomnia it can cause.

-You see, crystal meth has a knack for destroying your body very quickly, which can result in a wide variety of serious physical health problems.
+Crystal meth has a knack for destroying your body very quickly, which can result in a wide variety of serious physical health problems.

 While the heart and brain are particularly susceptible to the damage inflicted by meth use, the way in which it impairs your intestinal processes and stomach lining can cause you significant health problems and meth stomach pain for years to come.2